rosberry/butterbroad/README.md

 ### Facebook broad

-To integrate `FacebookBroad` into your project you integrate `Facebook` and `FacebookAnalytics` by [any awailable way](https://developers.facebook.com/docs/analytics/quickstart-list/ios/).
+To integrate `FacebookBroad` into your project you need to integrate `Facebook` and `FacebookAnalytics` by [any awailable way](https://developers.facebook.com/docs/analytics/quickstart-list/ios/) before.

 Then copy [FacebookBroad](https://github.com/rosberry/butterbroad/tree/Sources/Broads/FacebookBroad.swift) into your project and put an `FacebookBroad` instance into  `ButterBroad`: